Marc de Bourgogne

 Tasting / Food pairing

 Shiny amber colour with some golden reflections.
 After almost 20 years of aging in oak barrels, this old marc develops very complex and unique aromas : vanilla, brioche, apricot and raisins.
 The mouth is a combination of power and silkyness.
+To be paired with a good cigar.